Skip to content

 It is a myth!
 The energy it takes to break molecules is about a thousand times higher than the one you generate by rubbing your wrists together.

 Visit us at H Parfums, we would be very happy to take you on an olfactory journey and make you discover wonderful perfumes!
-Our address is 1031 Avenue Laurier Ouest in Outremont (Montréal).
+Our address is 5064 Hutchison street in Outremont (Montreal) or visit our website at hparfums.com.

 Article: Gabrielle Badach for H Parfums